-The next Picasso or Braque will not invent cubism.
+How Charline Von Heyl inspires me The next Picasso or Braque will not invent cubism.
 The next Peter Blake or Andy Warhol will not invent pop art.
 And the next Jackson Pollock or Willem de Kooning will not create the Abstract Expressionist movement.
 If you are copying these guys, you aren’t learning from them.
-I realise that of the many successful artists following their path, Charline Von Heyl, has figured out the real definition of success on the canvas.
+I realise that of the many successful artists following their path, however, Charline Von Heyl has figured out the real definition of success on the canvas.
 Von Heyl understands how highly successful artists through the decades have been volleying the ball between themselves.
-In order to create a meaningful and significant occurrence on the surface of the fabric, like they all did,… Read More »How Charline Von Heyl inspires me
+In order to create a meaningful and significant occurrence on the surface… Read More »How Charline Von Heyl inspires me

-The once traditional approach of cracking the art market by working the gallery and exhibition circuits, and applying for bigger and bigger opportunities, is no longer the only route to notoriety.
+Making it in the Art World The once traditional approach of cracking the art market by working the gallery and exhibition circuits, and applying for bigger and bigger opportunities, is no longer the only route to notoriety.
 The book, ‘Making it in the art world: New approaches to Galleries, Shows and Raising Money by Brainard Carey’, was written to give artists insight to finding their own way into the art world.
 Carey incites artists to raise their own money; build up networks; and bypass the gallery system in order to light a fire under their own career.
-I had the assumption, before reading the book, that it would tell me the same old things I… Read More »Making it in the Art World – A book review
+I had the assumption, before reading the book, that it would… Read More »Making it in the Art World – book review

+Is time the artist’s greatest enemy?
 I dream of sitting in my dusty studio.
-I can smell the pungent scent of turpentine.
+The pungent scent of turpentine is in the air.
 I can see the photographs and sketches stuck on the wall.
 Devils Haircut, by Beck, plays in the background and newspapers, magazines and books litter the paint-covered floor.
 I have a primed blank canvas on the easel, all ready to go.
 I sit, staring and reflecting on what to do next.
-I wonder shall I draw or paint today?
+Shall I draw or paint today?
 I wish there was nowhere else l have to be.
 I often only wish it was true; that I had nowhere else to be.
-The idea of being unbound by time feels like the ultimate emancipation.… Read More »Is time the artist’s greatest enemy?
+The idea of being unbound by… Read More »Is time the artist’s greatest enemy?

-Have you ever wondered about the best way to approach art-making?
+Art and Fear, Observations on the Perils (and Rewards) of Making, by David Bayles and Ted Orland – art book review Have you ever wondered about the best way to approach art-making?
 In Art and Fear, Observations on the Perils (and Rewards) of Art Making, by David Bayles and Ted Orland the artists and authors take on the challenge of verbalising the disquiet and unease of making art.
 It is somewhat comforting to read an artist talking about typical problems and how to overcome them.
 One of the memorable anecdotes from the book comes from a ceramics class.
-The ceramics class is put into two groups and are told they are going to be graded differently.
-One group is informed to produce as much work as possible, while the other group has… Read More »Art and Fear book review
+The ceramics class is put into two groups and are told they… Read More »Art and Fear book review

 What I learnt from Philip Guston, Stuart Bush: Studio Notes It is well known that during Philip Guston’s career and throughout his life’s work, he toyed with two opposing forms of art.
 There was the figurative cartoon style of his earlier work in the 1930s and abstract expressionism in the 1950s.
 Philip Guston’s career highlights what he believed to be the central concern in the career of an artist.
 No matter what anyone else says or does, Guston believed that “A painters first duty is to be free.”
 Free to make their own choice, that is said, “unless you’re the kind of an artist that gnaws on one bone all… Read More »What I learnt from Philip Guston